Luffy03/Large-Scale-Medical/Downstream/README.md

 Please refer to [VoCovid](VoCOVID) for Semi-supervised Covid Segmentation.
 Dataset can be downloaded from [hugging face](https://huggingface.co/datasets/Luffy503/VoCovid).

 ## Downstream Checkpoints
 We are uploading our fine-tuning checkpoints to [BaiduYun](https://github.com/Luffy03/Large-Scale-Medical/Downstream).
+A bit slow, so sorry for that!(╥﹏╥)

 ## Citation